 We have supplied and may continue to supply and otherwise support third party research, including investigator-sponsored clinical trials.
 Investigator-sponsored clinical trials pose similar risks as those set forth elsewhere in this "Risk Factors" section relating to our internally-sponsored clinical trials, but because we are not be the sponsors of these trials, we have less control over the protocols, administration or conduct of these trials, including follow-up with patients and ongoing collection of data after treatment.
 Additionally, third party clinical research has been and may continue to be conducted with CAN-3110 and CAN-2409 which was not provided by us.
 The conduct or findings of these trials may have a negative impact on our development programs notwithstanding that we have little involvement or control over these trials.
 As a result, we are subject to additional risks associated with the way investigator-sponsored trials are conducted.
 In particular, for trials in which we supply drug product, we may be named in lawsuits that would lead to increased costs associated with legal defense.
 Additional risks include difficulties or delays in communicating with investigators or administrators, procedural delays and other timing issues and difficulties or differences in interpreting data.
 Third-party investigators may design clinical trials with clinical endpoints that are more difficult to achieve, or in other ways that increase the risk of negative clinical trial results compared to clinical trials that we may design on our own.
 Negative results in investigator-sponsored clinical trials could have a material adverse effect on our efforts to obtain regulatory approval for our product candidates and the public perception of our product candidates.
-As a result, our lack of control over the conduct and timing of and communications with the FDA and other regulatory authorities regarding investigator-sponsored trials may expose us to additional regulatory approval of product candidates.
+As a result, our lack of control over the conduct and timing of and communications with the FDA and other regulatory authorities regarding investigator-sponsored trials may expose us to additional risks and uncertainties, many of which are outside our control, and the occurrence of which could adversely affect the commercial prospects for our product candidates.
 In addition, third parties that are investigating product candidates which have not been provided by us may seek and obtain regulatory approval of product candidates before we do, which may adversely affect our development strategy and eligibility for certain exclusivities for which we may otherwise be eligible.